postalsys/postal-mime/README.md

 ### Promises

-PostalMime methods use Promises, so you need to wait using `await` or wait for the `then()` method to fire until you get the response.
+PostalMime methods use Promises, so you need to wait using `await` or the `then()` method to get the response.

 #### Browser